-In September, the weather tends to get a little cooler, though sometimes there’s some late sunshine.
-It’s also harvest time, so if you have a fruit and veg patch, you should be spoiled for choice with things to include in your autumn soups and crumbles.
+In September, the weather tends to get a little cooler.
+Though sometimes there’s some late sunshine (fingers crossed).
+It’s also harvesting time along with other garden jobs.
+So if you have a fruit and veg patch, you should be spoiled for choice with things to include in your autumn soups and crumbles.

 September is also the time to get out and plant bulbs for the spring.
 Make the most of the last sunny and (kind of) warm days.

 – Pick any autumn raspberries and other berries.

 – Collect and sow seeds from perennials and hardy annual plants.